Mixed membership distribution-free model: Experimental Results

 Let $\hat{c}$ be the home base community vector computed by Remark \ref{nonoverlapping}.
 By comparing $\hat{c}$ with the true labels, for the Gahuku-Gama subtribes network, we find that DFSP misclusters 0 nodes out of 16; for the Karate-club-weighted network, DFSP misclusters 0 nodes out of 34; for the Political blogs network, DFSP misclusters 64 nodes out of 1222.

 Table \ref{realdataEstimatedK} records the estimated number of communities of KDFSP and its competitors for real-world networks used in this paper.
 The results show that, for networks with known $K$, our KDFSP correctly determines the number of communities for these networks while NB and BHac fail to determine the correct $K$.
-For networks with unknown $K$, our KDFSP determines their $K$ as 2 while $K$ inferred by NB and BHac is larger.
+For the first four networks with unknown $K$ in Table \ref{realdataEstimatedK}, our KDFSP determines their $K$ as 2 while $K$ inferred by NB and BHac is larger.For Cond-mat-1999, KDFSP chooses its $K$ as 38, a number much smaller than those determined by NB and BHac.
 Figure \ref{Qdfsp} shows the fuzzy weighted modularity $Q$ by the DFSP approach for different choices of the number of clusters.
 For each network, the number of clusters $k$ maximizing the fuzzy weighted modularity can be found clearly in Figure \ref{Qdfsp}.

 From now on, we use the number of communities determined by KDFSP in Table \ref{realdataEstimatedK} for each data to estimate community memberships.
 We compare the fuzzy weighted modularity of DFSP and its competitors, and the results are displayed in Table \ref{Qalgorithms}.
 We see that DFSP returns larger fuzzy weighted modularity than its competitors except for the Karate-club-weighted network.
-Meanwhile, according to the fuzzy weighted modularity of DFSP in Table \ref{Qalgorithms}, we also find that Gahuku-Gama subtribes, Karate-club-weighted, Slovene Parliamentary Party, Les Mis\'erables, and Political blogs have a more clear community structure than Train bombing, US Top-500 Airport Network, and US airports for their larger fuzzy weighted modularity.
+Meanwhile, according to the fuzzy weighted modularity of DFSP in Table \ref{Qalgorithms}, we also find that Gahuku-Gama subtribes, Karate-club-weighted, Slovene Parliamentary Party, Les Mis\'erables, and Political blogs have a more clear community structure than Train bombing, US Top-500 Airport Network, US airports, and Cond-mat-1999 for their larger fuzzy weighted modularity.
+Furthermore, the running times of DFSP, GeoNMF, SVM-cD, and OCCAM for the Cond-mat-1999 network are 29.06 seconds, 32.33 seconds, 90.63 seconds, and 300 seconds, respectively.
+Hence, DFSP runs faster than its competitors.